 To learn more about admission and application requirements, visit Drexel University Online

 All students will begin their studies in Public Health Foundations and a three-course sequence on Public Health Methods.
-These courses meet the core competencies outlined by CEPH that all MPH students must achieve.
+These courses meet the core competencies outlined by the Council on Education for Public Health (CEPH) that all MPH students must achieve.
 The foundations sequence is designed to run over two quarters and will introduce students to the theory and practice of public health.
 In the Public Health Methods sequence, students will take three courses on epidemiology, biostatistics, and qualitative methods.

 Sample Plan of Study